ColdMeekly/GarrysMod-Lua-Unlocker/README.md

 ===========
 Website: https://glu.cldmk.ly/

+Super cool feature: Can be used offline after visiting once!

 Garry's Mod strips powerful debugging functions from Lua to prevent abuse.
 This project undoes that, allowing previously removed functions to be used again.

 ## Restored functions